24-cell: Cell rings

 The 24-cell is bounded by 24 octahedral cells.
 For visualization purposes, it is convenient that the octahedron has opposing parallel faces (a trait it shares with the cells of the tesseract and the 120-cell).
 One can stack octahedrons face to face in a straight line bent in the 4th direction into a great circle with a circumference of 6 cells.
 The cell locations lend themselves to a hyperspherical description.
 Pick an arbitrary cell and label it the "North Pole".
 Eight great circle meridians (two cells long) radiate out in 3 dimensions, converging at the 3rd "South Pole" cell.
 This skeleton accounts for 18 of the 24 cells (2 + 8 × 2).
 See the table below.

-There is another related great circle in the 24-cell, the dual of the one above.
-A path that traverses 6 vertices solely along edges resides in the dual of this polytope, which is itself since it is self dual.
-These are the hexagonal geodesics described above.
-One can easily follow this path in a rendering of the equatorial cuboctahedron cross-section.

-Starting at the North Pole, we can build up the 24-cell in 5 latitudinal layers.
-With the exception of the poles, each layer represents a separate 2-sphere, with the equator being a great 2-sphere.
-The cells labeled equatorial in the following table are interstitial to the meridian great circle cells.
-The interstitial "equatorial" cells touch the meridian cells at their faces.
-They touch each other, and the pole cells at their vertices.
-This latter subset of eight non-meridian and pole cells has the same relative position to each other as the cells in a tesseract (8-cell), although they touch at their vertices instead of their faces.